I should wait for Christmas?

 But that is not all.
 Let us not forget how skillfully Mother wielded the winter-clothing torture against our little brother!
 Let us not forget how he cried all the way to school, how he fell in the snow, and how we had to help him up!
 Let us not forget the vision of our poor dear brother crying as no child has ever cried before, all because Mom insisted on packing him into such a bundle of cloth.
 What villain could possibly have been more ruthless?

 Let us not even speak of the lamp! …that beautiful lamp that father loved so much, the one she destroyed, thus proving her total domination of the household!
 No, let us not speak of these things.
 It is enough to remember them.

 Yes, my friends, the mother of A Christmas Story is perhaps the most powerful movie villain ever.
-Who else could possibly block our greatest ambitions with a single phrase, bring our closest kin to tears, and destroy our father’s prize possessions.
+Who else could possibly block our greatest ambitions with a single phrase, bring our closest kin to tears, and destroy our father’s prize possessions?
 Who else but Mom?
 Worse still, who could do all that and make us love her for it?
 With her gentle strength and calm demeanor, the Mother of this story seeks to seduce us all, to help us find in her what we loved most about our own Mothers, all the while inflicting upon us that which we most feared in them.
-She beckons us to find reasons to thank her for that very crushing blow.
+She beckons us to find reasons to thank her for every crime against our hopes.
 She insists that we learn to see it her way.
-There is not quarreling with this mother, no chance to fight back against her charms.
+There is no quarreling with this mother, no chance to fight back against her charms.
 She is relentless!